 With every conceivable item relating to the bottling, advertising and consumption of Coca-Cola in their collection, the Root family has amassed one of the most historically important anthologies of the American soft drink on which their family fortune was founded.
 Through a selection of glass bottles representing the changing trends in bottling over the decades, this exhibit chronicles the transition of Root Family Glass Works into Associated Coca-Cola, the largest independent Coca-Cola bottler in the nation.

-The collection also includes two mid-century train cars.
+The collection also includes two mid-century train cars which are housed in an enclosed Train Station.
 The Silver Holly, an Art Deco masterpiece, was converted by the Root family from a passenger dome liner to a private coach equipped with a kitchen, living room, and enough beds to sleep their six children.
-The 1948 Hiawatha is a fully restored Beaver Tail observation car.
-Both cars can be viewed under a large train station pavilion.
+The 1948 Hiawatha is a fully restored Milwaukee Road Skytop Lounge car.
+Both train cars can be viewed in the newly reimaged Train Station.
+Now enclosed, the Train Station includes railroad exhibits, allowing for great insight into the lives of early American industrialists.

 Please wait for flash image gallery to load below.